cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 An elegant looking vessel, the Starspear is a utilitarian vessel suited for a multitude of roles.
-She is fitted with state-of-the-art equipment, giving her good capabilities in portal creation, energy management and sensory input.
+She is fitted with state-of-the-art equipment, giving her good capabilities in portal creation, energy management, and sensory input.
 Packing a little bit of a punch by carrying 5 medium range missiles, she can also fend for herself in unknown territory exploring the darker parts of the universe.